mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Grow** +1/+1

 name:     Effulgent Infusion
-text:     Give a friendly minion +Attack equal to your General's Attack.
+text:     Give a friendly minion + ⚔️ equal to your General's ⚔️.

 name:     Endure the Beastlands
 text:     Turn a 2x2 area into **Primal Flourish**.